PatrykKuniczak/YT_Notifier/README.md

 - Adding, Editing, Deleting and Searching keywords/titles (from which videos was found)
 - Videos are interactive, you can easly add it to your watch later or open in new tab.
-- For open your watch later playlist, click the same icon on navbar
+- To open your watch later playlist, click the same icon on navbar
   <br/>
   ![Videos Dark Mode Screen Shot][videos-dark-screenshot]
   ![Videos Light Mode Screen Shot][videos-light-screenshot]